ChanthMiao/ghc-wiki-mirror/implementing-trees-that-grow.md

 ### Long term

-The long term goal is to use a single data type for
+The long term goal is to use a single collection of Haskell-syntax data types for multiple clients:

-- GHC itself (currently ~~`HsSyn`~~ `GHC.HS.*`)
+- GHC itself (currently `GHC.Hs.*`)
+- Haddock
 - Template Haskell (currently the types in the `template-haskell` library)
 - `hs-src-exts`, a popular library for processing Haskell

-This data type will need to be defined out side of the `ghc` package, so it can be properly shared between each of these without dragging in extraneous definitions.
+These data types will need to be defined in a separate package, say `haskell-syntax` so it can be properly shared between each of these without dragging in extraneous definitions.

 It should also live outside the `GHC.*` module namespace to indicate it's not GHC-specific.
+Perhaps `Language.Haskell.Syntax`.

 ### Short term

-The shorter term plan is to validate the idea by applying it to GHC.
-That is, re-engineer `GHC.HS.*` along the lines of Trees That Grow.
+The shorter term plan is to validate the idea by applying it to GHC:

-A major benefit is that we believe that this re-engineering will:
+* Create a new sub-tree, still within the main GHC codebase, rooted at `Language.Haskell.Syntax`.
+This will eventually become a separate package `haskell-syntax`.
+* Minimise, and eventually eliminate, dependencies from `Language.Haskell.*` to `GHC.*`
+* Keep `GHC.Hs` for GHC-specific code that manipulates the syntax tree.

-- Completely subsume Alan Zimmerman's [Api Annotations](https://ghc.haskell.org/trac/ghc/wiki/ApiAnnotations), making them much easier to use.
+* In parallel, use the TTG extension points to implement Alan Zimmerman's [Api Annotations](https://ghc.haskell.org/trac/ghc/wiki/ApiAnnotations), making them much easier to use.
+See !2418.
-- Allow us to get rid of the annoying alternation between `t` and `Located t`, which pervades `GHC.HS.*`

 ### Getting from short to long term